K-9 OBEDIENCE CLUB OF JACKSONVILLE, INC

 • Be at your assigned ring 15 minutes before the class starts.
 Introduce yourself to the judge and explain why you’re there and your experience level. (“Hi, my name is Susie and I’ll be one of your stewards.
 I’m a student and still learning Novice, so tell me exactly what you want me to do.”)
 If you are a Novice Steward, you will probably be needed as a post for the Figure 8, and to take the leash from the handler when the team starts the Stand for Exam and return the leash as the dog/handler leave the ring.
 Listen for your cue, (“Exercise finished.”) and be there when you’re needed.
 Don’t be shy about leaning on a steward who has more experience. (“Nudge me when I need to go in!”)

 • A good steward appears like magic when they are needed and disappears just as quietly as soon as they’re done.
 The judge should not have to say, “Posts.
-Posts.?
-Where are my posts!???
+Posts?
+Where are my posts!???"
 Be there when he’s ready.

 • Pay attention to what’s going on in the ring.
 You should be aware of any dog that appears nervous or distracted and be ready to block the ring entrance if he decides to take himself home.
-(This needn’t be a rodeo – just stand in the entrance, that usually deters dogs who wants to go out.)
-Any problems involving aggression, fear, etc. are left to the judge to handle but be ready to follow his or her instructions.
+(This needn’t be a rodeo – just stand in the entrance, that usually deters dogs who want to go out.)
+Any problems involving aggression, fear, etc. are left to the judge to handle but, be ready to follow his or her instructions.

 • Don’t interfere with the dog or handler in any way.
-Don’t talk to the handler unless it’s necessary (“Leash, please.”) and don’t give feedback in the ring. (“Your dog was great!”).
+Don’t talk to the handler unless it’s necessary (“Leash, please.”) and don’t give feedback in the ring (“Your dog was great!”).
 Friendly conversation can wait until the class is over.
-Even more important, try not to acknowledge the dog in any way – don’t make eye contact, don’t pet, don’t do anything that might distract the dog from his handler.
+Even more important, try not to acknowledge the dog in any way – don’t make eye contact, don’t pet, and don’t do anything that might distract the dog from his handler.
 (Remember, think about how you would like to be treated in the ring!)
 If the dog tries to engage you, turn your head away and ignore him.
 We want to give the dog every opportunity to perform well and that means keeping his attention on his handler.

-For the studentWhen I went to trials as a beginner, I would rush up to handlers after their class and say, “Oh, I just LOVE your dog!
+When I went to trials as a beginner, I would rush up to handlers after their class and say, “Oh, I just LOVE your dog!
 You look so good!”
 One day, a handler replied, “Oh yeah?
 What do you love, exactly?”
 To which I blurted out, “Oh, EVERYTHING.”
 That was very gushy and flattering, but not a useful response to his question.
 As a student of Obedience, be analytical and critical (in your mind) – exactly what do you like about a dog’s performance?
 Figure out the tiny pieces that really impress you.
 Please come to class next week ready to discuss one behavior you observed that you would like to train someday.

 © COPYRIGHT 2015.
 ALL RIGHTS RESERVED.